The Holiday Season is a great time to improve your relationships. Or to make them worse.

 -

-- She has clear ideas about the preparation of the food – just like you.
+- She has clear ideas about food preparation – just like you.

 - She has opinions about the steps to be taken, and she gets confused if other people don’t see it her way – just like you.